Maintaining Student Status / Current Students

 Keep Your Local Address and Contact Information Up To Date

-You must maintain a valid local address, phone number and email address with the ISS office at all times.
-If you change any of the above, you must report this to ISS within 10 calendar days by using the Personal Information Update form.
-Once the ISS office approves your form, you will receive a confirmation email and full summary of your submission.
+You must maintain a valid local U.S. address, phone number and email address with the ISS office at all times.
+If you change any of the above, you must report this to ISS within 10 calendar days by logging into Titan Online and updating your SEVIS Domestic (SEVIS D) Address and/or phone number in your Student Center.
+For detailed instructions, refer to How to Update your Personal Information in Your Student Center.

 Enroll in a Full Course Load